-Let of work has been done in collection of wear of the people i.e., ornaments, dresses, rellies, shawls, ajraks, topies etc., of symbolic Sindhi culture, but work of collection of geometrical pattern or art in building and art and interpreting, its meaning, borrowings and now innovations, has not been touched upon.
+Lot of work has been done in collection of wear of the people i.e., ornaments dresses, rallies, shawls, ajaraks, topis and etc., of symbolic Sindhi culture, but work of on collection of geometrical patterns or art in building and art and interpreting, its meaning, borrowings and new invocations, has not been touched upon.

-In the opinion of present writer the decorative geometrical pattern art on Jam Nizamuddi's tomb, has been a guide line, as well as inspiration and fountainhead for all decorative art of Arghoon, Tarkhan, Mughal, Kalhora and Talpur periods and patterns on the original stone were either copied in stone or were transferred to tiles in many cases.
-Pattern on some Ajraks, and the embroidery work are adaptations from Mohenjo Daro trefoils or quatrefoils of the later prehistorical period.
+In the opinion of present writer the decorative geometrical pattern art on Jam Nizamuddin's tomb, has been a guide line, as well as inspiration and fountain head for all decorative art of Arghoon, Tarkhan, Mughal, Kalhora and Talpur periods and patterns on the original stone were either copied in stone or were transferred to tiles in many cases.
+Pattern on some Ajraks, annd the embroidery work are adeptations from Mohenjo Daro trefoils or quarter foils of the later pre-historical period.